 Ecclesiastes 3:1 To everything there is a season, a time for every purpose under heaven.

 I had to piece my life back together, hand in hand with God.

 I had to admit I had been foolish.
 Admit I went my own way not listening to Him when He first spoke into the emotions of this situation.
 Admit I was wrong.

 Hope for Marriage after infidelity

 Then I had to get to a place of allowing God to place Hope back into my heart.

 - That it could get to that place of intimacy He had laid out for me years before.

 - That I could feel such deep love for my husband, Steve, again.

-We have found that being real about how tough it can be immediately gives others permission to admit their own struggles.
+We have found that being real immediately gives others permission to admit their own struggles.

 Too often the (sometimes unintentional) message our churches can give off is that Christian marriage is perfect, and there should never be any struggles.